-An advisor may indicate at any time that he or she no longer wishes to retain a student under his or her supervision.
-Should the advisor decide not to retain the student, he or she must inform the student and the director of graduate studies in writing.
+Advisors may indicate at any time that they no longer wish to retain a student under their supervision.
+Should the advisor decide not to retain the student, the advisor must inform the student and the director of graduate studies in writing.

-Should a student desire to end the association with his or her advisor, he or she similarly must inform the advisor and the director of graduate studies in writing.
-The student then must find another eligible member of the MIE department faculty willing to serve as his or her advisor.
+Should a student desire to end the association with an advisor, the student similarly must inform the advisor and the director of graduate studies in writing.
+The student then must find another eligible member of the MIE department faculty willing to serve as the advisor.

 There are several aspects to course selection, and two are particularly important: